-If a fire occurs, individuals are instructed to sound the building fire alarm by pulling the red alarm pull box, and if possible, call the WCPD on call number at 817-771-3535.
-This will initiate the notification procedure for contacting the appropriate personnel.

-Once a fire alarm has been sounded, individuals should evacuate immediately, in an orderly fashion, using the nearest stairwell.
-Even if the alarm stops, individuals should continue the evacuation.

-Individuals should evacuate to a distance of at least 500 feet from the building and out of the way of emergency personnel.
-Individuals are specifically instructed to go to the far back portion of the Coyote Village parking lot or to the far side of the Couts Hall parking lot to assure a safe distance.

-If possible, abled persons should assist disabled persons in exiting the building.
+- If a fire occurs, individuals are instructed to sound the building fire alarm by pulling the red alarm pull box, and if possible, call the WCPD on call number at 817-771-3535.
+This will initiate the notification procedure for contacting the appropriate personnel. - Once a fire alarm has been sounded, individuals should evacuate immediately, in an orderly fashion, using the nearest stairwell.
+Even if the alarm stops, individuals should continue the evacuation. - Individuals should evacuate to a distance of at least 500 feet from the building and out of the way of emergency personnel.
+Individuals are specifically instructed to go to the far back portion of the Coyote Village West parking lot. - If possible, abled persons should assist disabled persons in exiting the building.
 Disabled persons who cannot use the stairs should wait in the stairwell until WCPD, Weatherford PD, or fire fighters arrive.
-Individuals should notify the proper officials (as listed above) of the location of any disabled persons reaming in the building or if they suspect that someone may be trapped inside.

-Individuals should not return to the building until instructed to do so by WCPD, Weatherford Public Safety Officers, Firefighters, or the Director of Housing.
+Individuals should notify the proper officials (as listed above) of the location of any disabled persons reaming in the building or if they suspect that someone may be trapped inside. - Individuals should not return to the building until instructed to do so by WCPD, Weatherford Public Safety Officers, Firefighters, or the Director of Housing.